stevemussmann/p12automation/README.md

 <hr>

 ## Installation <a name="installation"></a>
-Most of the below (i.e., Conda installation, creation of folders, modification of .bashrc, etc.) only needs to be done once for setup of this package unless you move to a new computer.
+Before proceeding, make sure you have Windows Subsystem for Linux (WSL) installed on your computer.
+The installation code below has been tested in Ubuntu 22.04.
+The installation process described below (i.e., Conda installation, creation of folders, modification of .bashrc, etc.) only needs to be done once for setup of this package unless you move to a new computer.

 ### Conda Installation <a name="condainstall"></a>
 Miniconda needs to be installed if it is not already configured on your computer.
 If you already have Miniconda installed, skip to "Making a Conda Environment"